MartinAskestad/grout-wm/README.md

 To create a new Virtual Desktop, press `Win+Ctrl+d` on your keyboard, you can now navigate between your desktops using `Win+Ctrl+Left` or `Win+Ctrl+Right` on your keyboard, or `Win+Tab`, or the little icon next to the Startmenu.
 And grout-wm will arrange the windows on each desktop for you independantly of other desktops.

 Other window managers have configurable hot keys to switch between your open windows.
 Grout-wm does not because Windows already does this for you.
 You can use `Alt+Tab`, `Alt+Shift+Tab`, or `Win+Tab` or `Alt+Escape`, `Alt+Shift+Escape` or `Alt+Ctrl+Tab`.

+You can set the position of a window by simply draggin it to where you want it.